ShauryaRawat10/Data-Engineering/Databricks/Advanced/StructuredStreaming.md

   - Enables low-latency use cases (i.e real time, or near real time)
   - Provides fast, actionable insights (i.e Quality-of-Service, Device monitoring, Recommendations, etc)

+#### Advantages of Stream Processing
+- A more intuitive way of capturing and processing continuous and unbounded data
+- Lower latency for time sensitive applications and use cases
+- Better fault-tolerance through checkpointing
+- Automatic bookkeeping on new data
+- Higher compute utilization and scalability through continuous and incremental processing

 #### Challenges of Stream Processing
 - Processing out-of-order data based on application timestamps